taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Prompts**
+**Browser-extensions**
- * [GPTWorld](https://github.com/srush/gptworld) - A puzzle to learn about prompting
+ * [napari-chatgpt](https://github.com/royerlab/napari-chatgpt) - A napari plugin to process and analyse images with chatGPT!

-**Chatbots**
- * [chatgpt-telegram-bot](https://github.com/n3d1117/chatgpt-telegram-bot) - 🤖 A Telegram bot that integrates with OpenAI's official ChatGPT APIs to provide answers, written in Python
- * [ai-chatbot](https://github.com/vercel-labs/ai-chatbot) - A full-featured, hackable Next.js AI chatbot built by Vercel Labs
+**NLP**
+ * [WizardLM](https://github.com/nlpxucan/wizardlm) - Family of instruction-following LLMs powered by Evol-Instruct: WizardLM, WizardCoder

+**Openai**
+ * [obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes in Obsidian!
+Plus, see what's most relevant in real-time!
+Interact and stay organized.
+Powered by OpenAI ChatGPT, GPT-4 & Embeddings.

 **Others**
- * [nuclei_gpt](https://github.com/sf197/nuclei_gpt) - Chat automates Nuclei template generation
- * [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatgpt) - [PREVIEW] Sample code for a simple web chat experience targeting chatGPT through AOAI.
- * [GENIUS](https://github.com/mingkai-zheng/genius) - Can GPT-4 Perform Neural Architecture Search?
+ * [chatgpt-source-watch](https://github.com/0xdevalias/chatgpt-source-watch) - Analyzing the evolution of ChatGPT's codebase through time with curated archives and scripts

-_Updated on June 23, 2023_ (A total of 829 repositories listed.)
+_Updated on June 26, 2023_ (A total of 833 repositories listed.)

 ## Table of contents